AdaCore/gnatstudio/docs/users_guide/editing.rst

     --  Not a comment for C, there is a blank line

-  When comments appear both before and after the entity, GPS choses the one given by the :index:`preference <preferences; documentation --> leading documentation>` :menuselection:`Documentation --> Leading documentation`.
+  When comments appear both before and after the entity, GPS chooses the one given by the :index:`preference <preferences; documentation --> leading documentation>` :menuselection:`Documentation --> Leading documentation`.
   In debugging mode, the editor shows the value of the variable under the